PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 And that's it.
 Simple as that.
 Your new DB has full Python support and we can start orginizing business logic in there.

+## First function

+Before you are going to create your first plPython (PostgreSQL stored Python functions) you have to know how it works.
+Your newly compiled Python and its modules are fully accessible from plPython.
+That means that all the big library of Python modules is fully open for your access when you're going to write your business logic.

+Example plPython code

+    create or replace function logic.get_active_bills()
+    returns text as
+    $$

+    import redis
+    from cPickle import loads
+    from cjson import encode

+    in_server = '127.0.0.1'
+    in_port = 6379

+    POOL = redis.ConnectionPool(host=in_server, port = in_port if in_port is not None else 6379, db = 1)
+    r = redis.Redis(connection_pool = POOL)

+    status = {'msg' : '', 'status' : False } # let False means error, True - all OK
+    bills = r.keys('bill_active:*')
+    all_bills = []
+    for k in bills if bills else []: out = r.get(k)
+        if out is None:
+            continue
+        data = loads(out)
+        all_bills.append(data)

+    return encode({'status' : status, 'data' : all_bills})
+    $$
+    LANGUAGE plpythonu VOLATILE;